smithy-lang/smithy/docs/source/1.0/spec/core/lexical-structure.rst

         }
     }

-Documentation comments MUST NOT be applied to anything other than shapes.
-Documentation comments MUST appear immediately before a shape, and they MUST appear **before** any :ref:`traits <traits>` applied to the shape.
+Documentation comments are only treated as shape documentation when the comment appears immediately before a shape, and documentation comments MUST appear **before** any :ref:`traits <traits>` applied to the shape in order for the documentation to be applied to a shape.

-The following example is valid because the documentation comment comes before the traits applied to a shape:
+The following example applies a documentation trait to the shape because the documentation comment comes before the traits applied to a shape:

 .. code-block:: smithy